Connexa-IT/con-sol-erp/README.md

 ## Scripts

+In `config.yaml` there is configuration of widgets.
+Basically it maps widgets to different apps and widgets can be shared between apps.

-To automatically watch for changes in `./widgets` directory and sync every change you do, run:
+To automatically watch for changes of widgets and sync everytime you change something:

 ```bash
 npm run sync:watch